-Beware the sun, everyone: People of color can get skin cancer, too
+Beware the sun, everyone: People with darker skin can get skin cancer, too

 4 MINUTE READ